Business Expense Policy

 Air Travel

 Air travel is generally restricted to commercial airlines.
 The class of air travel chosen is expected to be the least costly consistent with a reasonable level of comfort and convenience for the traveler.
 Dartmouth's contract with Travel Leaders specifies that they will offer the lowest fare consistent with this guideline and available within one hour of the arrival and departure times requested by the traveler.
+For grants: Travel costs on grants are limited to the institution's established policy, and in the case of air travel, the lowest cost reasonable commercial airfare must be used.

 Some airlines charge a minimal fee for aisle seats versus window seats, or early bird check-in for seat assignment.
 These fees are minimal and are accepted as reasonable business expenses.
 Various airlines also charge for the luggage, so baggage fees are accepted as reasonable business expenses.